-Impairment: Under Alternative 1, no cultural resources specific to the park's purpose would be discernibly affected, and there would be no change to the natural and cultural integrity of the park, nor effects to the resource values highlighted in the 2002 General Management Plan, therefore Alternative 1 would not impair the park's cultural landscape resources.
+Impairment: Under Alternative 1, no cultural resources specific to the park's purpose would be affected, and there would be no change to the existing integrity of the cultural landscape and no effects on the resource values highlighted in the 2002 General Management Plan.
+Therefore Alternative 1 would not impair the park's cultural landscape resources.